SarkisovTeam/group-website/content/publication/Yuan_paper4/index.md

 publication: '*ChemRxiv*'
 #publication_short: ''

+abstract: Mixed matrix membranes (MMMs), incorporating graphene and graphene oxide structural fragments, have emerged as promising materials for challenging gas separation processes.
+What remains unclear is the actual molecular mechanism responsible for the enhanced permeability and perm- selectivity of these materials.
+With the fully atomistic models still unable to handle the required time and length scales, here we employ a simple qualitative model based on the lattice representa- tion of the physical system and Dynamic Mean Field theory.
+We demonstrate that the performance enhancement results from the flux-regularization impact of the 2D nanoflakes, and that this effect sensitively depends on the orientation of the nanoflakes and the properties of the interface between the nanoflakes and the polymer.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.